FY2020

 2020 High School and University Collaboration Future Session Executive Committee

-Terumi Samejima (Associate Professor, Faculty of Health Sciences, Kyoto Koka Women's University)
+Terumi Sameshima (Associate Professor, Faculty of Health Sciences, Kyoto Koka Women’s University)

 Hideki Sugioka (Associate Professor, Faculty of Regional Management, Fukuchiyama Public University)

-As a measure to prevent the spread of the new coronavirus, the introduction of online classes has been promoted in educational settings, and companies have also been required to make changes such as the introduction of telework.
-In these uncertain times, this year's Future Session for High School-University Collaboration was held in the form of an executive committee of students and students, and high school and university students who will lead the next generation were asked to think for themselves with a flexible idea with an eye on the future and to construct a new life design of "learning" and "working" for the future.
+As a measure to prevent the spread of the new coronavirus, the introduction of online classes has been promoted in educational settings, and companies have been required to change their minds, such as the introduction of telework.
+In this uncertain era, this year’s high school-university collaboration future session was held in the form of an executive committee consisting of students and students, and high school and university students who will lead the next generation were asked to think for themselves with a flexible idea with an eye on the future and to build a new life design of “learning” and “working” in the future.
 This subcommittee will report on the results.

 Application